 I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick under the supervision of Dr Matteo Brogi.

-- August 2019, Extreme Solar Systems IV, Reykjavik Iceland, attended.
+- Extreme Solar Systems IV, August 2019, Reykjavik Iceland.

 - Sagan Summer Workshop, July 2020, Online virtual conference.

 - Exoplanets III, July 2020, Online virtual conference.